piotay/pfb2025/problemsets/Python_06_problemset.md

 6. Export all results to "File" "TSV" --> GO
 7. Rename the file to "ferret_transcriptionFactors.tsv"

-Write a script that creates sets for these lists to find all the genes that are both transcription factors and are involved in stem cell proliferation.
+__Write a script that creates sets to find all the genes that are both transcription factors and are involved in stem cell proliferation.__
   - Open these files: 1) the transcription factor gene list file and 2) the stem cell proliferation gene list file.
   - Add each to a Set, one Set per file
-  - Identify all the genes that are transcription factors AND are involved in stem cell proliferation.
+  - Identify all the genes that are transcription factors **AND** are involved in stem cell proliferation.

-Now compare gene lists on the command line with `comm` command.
-You might need to `sort` each file first.
+__Now compare gene lists on the command line with `comm` command.
+You might need to `sort` each file first.__
   - What genes are transcription factors involved in stem cell proliferation?
   - What genes are transcription factors involved in pigmentation?
   - What genes are involved in both stem cell proliferation and pigmentation?